-- Tree Removal: - o Prior ARC authorization is required for removal of trees. - Request for Tree Removal (see Forms section) documenting Contractor, Reason for Removal, Description of Work (including Species/Size), Location, Method of Debris Disposal, Mitigation Plan, and Anticipated Date of Mitigation Completion. - Non-refundable review fee per the fee schedule in Appendix A-Schedule of ARC Fees and Deposits.
+- Tree Removal: - o Prior ARC authorization is required for removal of trees. - Request for Landscape Vegetation Alteration on Developed Lot Form or Landscape Vegetation Alteration on Developed Lot Form (available on the SIPOA website or by contacting the SIPOA ARC) documenting Contractor, Reason for Removal, Description of Work (including Species/Size), Location, Method of Debris Disposal, Mitigation Plan, and Anticipated Date of Mitigation Completion. - Non-refundable review fee per the fee schedule in Appendix A-Schedule of ARC Fees and Deposits.